 Why Is My Smoke Detector Blinking Green?- Smoke Detector Flashing Green Light

-Smoke detectors are one of the most important safety equipment in a home.
+Smoke detectors are one of the most essential safety equipment in a home.
 They can detect smoke and fumes from a fire, often giving people enough time to escape before the fire becomes deadly.
 There are many different types of smoke detectors, but all work similarly.

 Smoke detectors contain a small battery and a sensor.
 When smoke or fumes enter the detector, they interact with the sensor, causing a small current to flow.
 This current powers the detector’s alarm, which sounds until the battery dies or the smoke clears.